cloudnativelabs/kube-router/Documentation/generic.md

 Kube-router relies on kube-controller-manager to allocate pod CIDR for the nodes.

 Kube-router provides pod networking, network policy and high perfoming IPVS/LVS based service proxy.
-Depending on you choose to use kube-router for service proxy you have two options.
+Depending on you choose to use kube-router for service proxy you have two options listed below the prerequisites.

 ## Prerequisites

 ### Kubelet

-kube-router assumes each Kubelet is using `/etc/cni/net.d` as cni conf dir & network plugin `cni` Startup options:
+kube-router assumes each Kubelet is using `/etc/cni/net.d` as cni conf dir & network plugin `cni`.

 - --cni-conf-dir=/etc/cni/net.d
 - --network-plugin=cni